top of page

 Indigenous scientist

 Currently, I am an Indigenous Knowledge Systems in the Anthropocene Presidential Postdoctoral Fellow at Arizona State University (ASU).
-With my postdoctoral advisor, Dr. Krystal Tsosie, I am advancing eDNA and mobile sequencing approaches to capture biodiversity patterns and species interactions within unmanaged Hawaiian agricultural sites.
-In addition, utilizing ASU's prominent position in biocollections (NSF NEON and Earth BioGenome Project), I will apply Indigenous Data Sovereignty principles to domestic and international efforts to catalog our earth's biodiversity.
+I am advancing eDNA and mobile sequencing approaches to capture biodiversity patterns and species interactions within unmanaged Hawaiian agricultural sites.
+In addition, drawing on my membership in GBIF's Indigenous Data Governance Task Group and my affiliation with the Te Kotahi Research Institute at the University of Waikato (Aotearoa), I am applying Indigenous Data Sovereignty principles to domestic and international efforts to catalog Earth's biodiversity.

 Education